Starting at age four

 I always feel happiest making things.
 It’s a natural state for me, it feels as essential and easy as breathing in air.
 After making things my favourite things are learning and expressing.
 Or maybe they come before making?
 In any case, each informs and leads to the other, in a playful, cyclical interchange and exchange.
 I love writing and have been happily at it since quite a young age, learning to read and write at age four, then, once at school, writing in journals, making up poems and fanciful stories, receiving the encouragement of teachers and school principals along the way.
 Music came a little later than writing for me, but only just.
 Luckily it came into my life intensively at a formative time, so it feels as natural as English to me.
-Twenty five years ago, after immersing myself in the study of music and playing of musical instruments, I also started to write it.
+More than twenty-five years ago, after immersing myself in the study of music and playing of musical instruments, I also started to write it.

 But back to words for now, and the writing of them.
 I’ve had a lot of experience writing, as most of us no doubt have, if only day-to-day.
 For me, several stints at uni meant I got to write a lot and had a lot of practice at it.
 Academic bits and pieces mainly: essays and the like, culminating in a masters thesis (and accompanying music folio).
 As well as writing my own words, I’ve critiqued and assessed the words of others as an academic marker.
-Later I morphed into an academic lecturer, albeit briefly, and I was thrust into the role of using words to inform and teach.
+Later I morphed into an academic lecturer, and I was thrust into the role of using words to inform and teach.
 Rather more pragmatically, I’ve worked as a grant writer for artists, tweaking and streamlining their words in the hope of making money, and as a technical writer for a music software program.
-That was really hard.
 For my own entertainment and because I like to delve into things quite deeply, I immersed myself in the writing of a perfume/olfaction blog for some years.

 Welcome to Feminist Confessional.